MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 ## Starting a desktop flow

-Users may run any Power Automate desktop flows available to them through the console, by hovering the cursor over a desktop flow and pressing the "Start" button.
-The status of the flow is also displayed:
+Power Automate allows users to run any available desktop flow through the console.
+To run a desktop flow as local attended, hover the cursor over it and select the **Start** button.
+You can find the current status of each flow in the **Status** column of the desktop flows list.

 ![Screenshot of the status field in the console.](./media/console/start-flow.png)